red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/migration-guide.md

 - Converting `define bot` to `flow bot`.
 - Converting `define user` to `flow user`.
 - Converting `execute` to `await`.
-- Converting snake_case identifiers after `await` to CamelCase and append it with key word `Action` while preserving any arguments used..
+- Converting snake_case identifiers after `await` to CamelCase and appending them with key word `Action` while preserving any arguments used.
 - Converting `else when` to `or when`.
 - Converting `stop` to `abort`.
 - Converting quoted strings after `bot` to `bot say` or `or bot say`.
 - Converting quoted strings after `user` to `user said` or `or user said`.
-- Convert anonymous flows.
+- Converting anonymous flows.
-- Use `active` decorator for root flows (flows that need activation).
+- Using `active` decorator for root flows (flows that need activation).
-- Add `global` keyword to global variables.
+- Adding `global` keyword to global variables.
 - Converting `...` to corresponding syntax in Colang 2.

 ### Generation operator